8.3 Measuring Rates by NMR.

 4. There is no interference from coupling in the C NMR spectra, making lineshape simulations much simpler, but also resulting in a less information-rich set of spectra.

-Exercize: Interpret all features of the NMR spectrum of N-vinyl formamide
+Exercize: Interpret all features of the room temperature NMR spectrum of N-vinyl formamide

 Exercise: (a) Explain the appearance of the CH region around δ 3.6. (b) Explain the appearance of the methyl region (HINT: there is restricted rotation around more than one bond.)
 Click on the spectrum for an analysis